I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_flipmodel_presenthistorytoken.md

 ## Members

+`ColorSpace`

 `CompositionSyncKey`

 This member is reserved and should be set to zero.

 Supported starting with Windows 8.

+`compSurfLuid`

+`confirmationCookie`

+`CustomDuration`

+`CustomDurationFlipInterval`

+`DestHeight`

+`DestWidth`

 `DirtyRegions`

 [in] A <a href="..\d3dkmthk\ns-d3dkmthk-_d3dkmt_dirtyregions.md">D3DKMT_DIRTYREGIONS</a> structure that identifies the active rectangles (dirty regions) of the flip surface.

+`dxgContext`

 `FenceValue`

 [in] A 64-bit value that specifies the fence value that is used for the flip.

 `Flags`

 [in] A <a href="..\d3dkmthk\ns-d3dkmthk-_d3dkmt_flipmodel_presenthistorytokenflags.md">D3DKMT_FLIPMODEL_PRESENTHISTORYTOKENFLAGS</a> structure that identifies, in bit-field flags, attributes of a flip present-history operation.

 `FlipInterval`

 [in] A <a href="..\d3dukmdt\ne-d3dukmdt-d3dddi_flipinterval_type.md">D3DDDI_FLIPINTERVAL_TYPE</a>-typed value that indicates the flip interval (that is, if the flip occurs after zero, one, two, three, or four vertical syncs).

 `hCompSurf`

 This member is reserved and should be set to zero.

 Supported starting with Windows 8.

 `hLogicalSurface`

 [in] A 64-bit value that specifies the handle to a logical surface.

+`PlaneIndex`

 `PresentCount`

 This member is reserved and should be set to zero.

 Supported starting with Windows 8.

 `PresentLimitSemaphoreId`

 [in] A 64-bit value that identifies the present-limit semaphore.

 `RemainingTokens`

 This member is reserved and should be set to zero.

 Supported starting with Windows 8.

+`Reserved`

 `RevealColor`

 This member is reserved and should be set to zero.

 Supported starting with Windows 8.

 `Rotation`

 This member is reserved and should be set to zero.

 Supported starting with Windows 8.

 `ScrollOffset`

 This member is reserved and should be set to zero.

 Supported starting with Windows 8.

 `ScrollRect`

 This member is reserved and should be set to zero.

 Supported starting with Windows 8.

+`SourceRect`

 `SwapChainIndex`

 [in] The index of the surface in the swap chain that is used for the flip.

+`TargetRect`

+`Transform`

+`VidPnSourceId`

 ## Requirements